 5. Plan AHEAD!!

 Use NTU’s Content of Courses and study it like the bible.
 Know which courses are available in which semesters.
 For example, if you want to transfer to Sociology, you’d need to get “HS1001 : Person and Society” ASAP!!
-Its only available in Sem 1 AND it serves as a pre-requisite for almost all the other Sociology modules.
+It’s only available in Sem 1 AND it serves as a pre-requisite for almost all the other Sociology modules.
 Psychology is easier since HP1001 is available in both semesters.
-Courses like History and Philosophy have very little pre-requisites so you don’t have to worry too much if you intend to transfer to those courses.
-You don’t have to take their 1001 intro courses and can just skip to take whatever modules that are available that semester.
+Courses like History and Philosophy have few pre-requisites so you don’t have to worry too much if you intend to transfer to those courses.
+You don’t have to take their 1001 intro courses and can just skip taking whatever modules that are available that semester.

 6. Know when to give up.